pdhoopr/gps-to-gpx/CONTRIBUTING.md

 ## Thanks

-A very big THANK YOU to anyone who contributes now or in the future!
+A very big thank you to anyone who contributes now or in the future!